jmwoloso/avalearn_old/README.md

 # avalearn
-avalearn - a mashup of tools for machine learning with pandas and scikit=learn
+avalearn - a mashup of tools for machine learning with pandas and scikit-learn